Skip to content

 • Opt out: A customer asks to be removed from your subscriber list.
 If they choose, they can opt back in later.

-• Single opt-in: A user opts into your campaign through a web form, email, or check box.
+• Single opt-in: A user opts into your campaign through a web form, email, or checkbox.

-• Double opt-in: A user opts into your message campaign, and then opts in again (usually via text or email).
+• Double opt-in: A user opts into your message campaign, then opts in again (usually via text or email).

 • Transactional texts: These are messages designed to inform rather than persuade, such as shipping updates or appointment confirmations.
 They’re typically triggered when customers take an action like making a purchase on your website.
 Order confirmation, two-factor authentication, and password resets fall into this category.
 Since they’re not marketing anything to customers, they don’t require double opt-in.